 3. Andrews, Lynn.
 Windhorse Woman: A Marriage of Spirit.
 New York: Warner Books, Inc. (1989)

 Lynn Andrews has authored many books, including Medicine Woman, Jaguar Woman and Flight of the Seventh Moon.
 She was apprenticed to a Native American shaman, Agnes Whistling Elk, in the early 70’s.
 She has written these books to share the path of the shamanic warrioress in awakening to the caring, nurturing and healing of Mother Earth, while reclaiming her own personal and spiritual powers as a woman.

 4. Andrews, Ted.
 Enchantment of the Faerie Realm.
 St. Paul, Minnesota: Llewellyn Publications.
-(1996)
+(1996) (Not Recommended)

 Ted Andrews is a well-known author on mystical and esoteric matters.
 He offers a scholarly methodology for the discovery of the faerie folk, and analyzes the different environments–water, earth, air and fire of different elementals.
 A good part of this book is meditative exercises from European-based myths, fairy tales, and symbolic associations.